 I build all my meals around protein.
-I choose my protein, add a small portion of healthy fat (olive oil, avocado oil, avocado, nuts, seeds, etc) and then fill the rest of my plate with vegetables.
+I choose my protein, add a small portion of healthy fat (olive oil, avocado oil, avocado, nuts, seeds, butter, etc) and then fill the rest of my plate with vegetables.
 Roast chicken is my ‘go to’ for protein.

 Cooking Two Birds at The Same Time:

 I will often cook two birds at the same time, serving one for dinner, and cutting up the second to use in soups and salads the rest of the week.
 It saves so much time!
 To cook two birds, just follow the same recipe but use a bigger pan.
 That’s it.
 So simple!